Table of Contents

 - By the way, it has no relation to a certain anonymous pornographic memoir of the same name.

-- The magazine is nearly identical in Japanese and the English localization, even including the “demon child” (オニの子, oni no ko) at the end, though Kōshū Kaidō at “80km/h” (≈50mph) was localized as Jersey Turnpike at “80mph” (≈130km/h), slightly speeding now.
+- The magazine is nearly identical in Japanese and the English localization, even mentioning the 'demon child' (オニの子, oni no ko), though the Kōshū Kaidō at '80km/h' (≈50mph) was localized as a Jersey Turnpike at '80mph' (≈130km/h), slightly speeding now.

 - During the development of MOTHER 3 on the Nintendo 64, it had three working subtitles: “Chimera Forest” (キマイラの森, Kimaira no Mori), “Forest of Strange Creatures” (奇怪生物の森, Kikai Seibutsu no Mori), and “Fall of the Pig King” (豚王の最期, Buta-ō no Saigo) before its formal cancellation.